-The office of disability support services offers a number of assistive technology options to support the educational endeavors of individuals with qualified disabilities.
-We recognize that some students may request services that are not covered by the options on this list.
+The office of Disability Support Services offers a number of assistive technology options to support the educational endeavors of individuals with qualified disabilities.
+We recognize that some students may request resources that are not covered by the options on this list.
 Students are welcome to contact us at any time to discuss additional options.

-Reed’s campus is Macintosh-based and current assistive technology is designed for Macintosh computers.
+Reed’s campus is Macintosh-based and current assistive technology offerings are designed for Macintosh computers.
+For more information, please visit the Apple OS X Accessibility web page.
 We are happy to talk with students about options for PCs as well.

-Mac VoiceOver comes standard on computers with Mac OS X Leopard and provides text-to-voice options for use with a variety of programs.
-This option is available on most on-campus computers, including those located in the Academic Resource Center in the Dorothy Johansen House (DoJo).
-Please see the Apple VoiceOver website for more information.
+These features are available on most on-campus computers, including those located in the Academic Resource Center in the Dorothy Johansen House (DoJo).

 - Our Alternative Format Materials page has a list of text-to-speech software programs and e-book resources.

 - This public Trello board has a comprehensive list of popular accessible technology options, from note taking apps and e-readers to mind mapping and location awareness apps!
 It is color coded by platform (e.g., Android, Mac) for easy reference.